 Life after The Beach.
 What is next after school?

 After school I plan to take some much needed time off, and get back in touch with myself.
 As we all know school can be demanding, and at times it can even consume us on all levels.
 I’m looking forward to taking the next year to re-center and focus on my health - physical and mental.
 During this time my goal is to also travel as much as possible :)

-Why did you get involved with the myBeach program and the Alumni Association?
+Why did you get involved with the myBeach program and Alumni?

 What does it mean for you, to give back and donate through the BPT?

 For me, it means I leave a legacy.
 Even though I’m graduating, I still feel as much apart of the Beach Community as I did when I first started at CSULB.
 By donating, I know I am helping to give back and nurture future students, as they embark on the journey to higher education, and a deep understanding of themselves.